|Home Continents The Americas The United States of America Most populated cities in the United States

 In the list below the cities are ranked by the population of the core city.
-Click on a link of a city to open a new page with more information about, and a satellite view/map of the city.
+Click on a link of a city to open a new page with more information about, and a searchable map/satellite view of the city.
 Links of US states open a map of the state with more information.
-Capital cities of US states are marked in bold.
+Capital Cities of US States are marked in bold.

 keywords: most populated cities in the USA, largest cities of the U.S.A., city proper, urban agglomeration

 Top 50 of US America's most populous cities.

 |1.
 New York (New York)